• Skip to primary navigation

 First up, we have the open G chord:

 Notice the little X at the start of the A string: that means the string is muted.
 That might seem complicated, but your middle finger (on the low E string) will take care of this pretty much automatically.
-(You actually have to work hard not to mute it!)
+(You actually have to try hard not to mute it!)

 Next, let's learn the open C chord: